Benning Road Line

-The Benning Road Line, designated Route X1, X3 is a weekday peak hour only bus route operated by the Washington Metropolitan Area Transit Authority between Minnesota Avenue station of the Orange Line of the Washington Metro and Foggy Bottom–GWU station of the Orange, Blue, and Silver Lines of the Washington Metro (X1) or Duke Ellington Bridge in Adams Morgan (X3).
+The Benning Road Line, designated Route X1, X3 was a weekday peak hour only bus route operated by the Washington Metropolitan Area Transit Authority between Minnesota Avenue station of the Orange Line of the Washington Metro and Foggy Bottom–GWU station of the Orange, Blue, and Silver Lines of the Washington Metro (X1) or Duke Ellington Bridge in Adams Morgan (X3).
 The line operates every 10–31 minutes during weekday peak hours in the peak direction only.
 X1 trips are roughly 41 minutes while X3 trips are roughly 45 minutes.
-All service along the X1 and X3 lines is currently suspended.
+All service along the X1 and X3 lines were suspended during the COVID-19 pandemic and later discontinued by September 5, 2021.
+The X3 school trip from KIPP College Prep remained in service until the 2024-25 school year.

 Background

 Routes X1 and X3 operate every 15–25 minutes during the weekday rush hours only in the peak direction from Minnesota Avenue station to either Foggy Bottom–GWU station or Duke Ellington Bridge.
 During the school days, X3 trips begin at KIPP DC College Prep school going to Minnesota Avenue.
 The line mostly provides service from Northeast to Downtown DC without having to take the train.
 Routes X1 and X3 operate out of Shepherd Parkway and Southern Avenue divisions while some X3 trips are operated by Bladensburg division.